 - You can rename the group name too as below.

-- Similarly, you can group the column Sales 3 and Sales 4 and get the following result lastly.
+- Similarly, you can group the columns Sales 3 and Sales 4 and get the following result.

-2. Use Excel Power Query Editor to Group Columns in Pivot Table
+2. Using Excel Power Query Editor to Group Columns in Pivot Table

 - First, go to the source dataset and press Ctrl + T. Next the Create Table dialog box will pop up.
 Check the range of the table is specified correctly, then press OK.